1. Home

 ThM students take five semesters of Greek (NT5101-5105).
 Free tutoring is available for Greek.
 Please contact the New Testament (Greek) department for tutor availability.

 ThM students take four semesters of Hebrew.
 Free tutoring is Hebrew students on a group or individual basis.
-Please contact the Old Testament (Hebrew) department for tutor availability.
+Please contact the tutors directly for their availability.

 We’ve created a free, self-enroll course in Canvas for students preparing to begin NT5101 or OT5101 with an introduction to the alphabet and other exercises to prepare students for their first day.
 The course also provides exercises to keep up with Greek or Hebrew over a Christmas or summer break.